generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 # Why
 I made this project to fix the contradictory concepts behind the Repository and UnitOfWork patterns together with using inversition of control
  / dependancy injection.
-Also i wanted to make the resolving of sessions (IDbConnection) and UnitOFWork's (IDbTransaction) automatically connection / begin transaction on creation, and disconnect/commit on disposal.
+Also i wanted to make the creation of sessions (IDbConnection) and UnitOFWork's (IDbTransaction) by the injected factory automatically connection / begin transaction on creation, and disconnect/commit on disposal.
 Also i wanted the usage of the session and uow to become nice and smooth like....